sbogart18/GettingAndCleaningData/CodeBook.md

 The R script run_analysis.R creates a tidy data set in a data frame called finalData, which shows the activity and participant ID for each selected set of measurements.
 The variable names were changed to make them easier to understand.

 The R script also creates a second, independent tidy data set in a data frame called DataAverages.
 This data frame is exported to a file DataAverages.txt in the user's working directory.
-DataAverages shows the average for each measured variable in finalData for each of the six activities and each of the thirty participants.
+DataAverages shows the average for each measured variable in finalData for each of thirty participants for each of the six activities (that is, for each combination of participant and activity).

 ## Feature Selection
 ** Edited information from zip folder referenced above.**